Norahelgeland/Comparing-Model-results-and-radiosonde-observations/README.md

 ## Interpolation in 4d to compare model with atmospheric soundings retrieved from the Wyoming University webpage

-Interpolation_4d_height.py is used to interpolate the model in height, xy and time to have the same position in space and time
+Interpolation_4d_height.py is used to interpolate the model in height, xy and time to have the same position in space and time.
+Since the model data does not contain height, geopotential height in each hybrid level is calculated in **geopot_levs.py** by using the pressure in each full layer, and then the hypsometric equation can be used.
+By using the job_submit.sh and pasting the path to the geopot_levs.py  file the geopotential height will be calculated for the whole model grid in each height for six hours in each timestep.
+This has to be done before running the Interpolation_4d_heightThis file is run in the same way as explained for the interpolation_exner.py file.

 ## Statistical analysis